-The Company's ultimate controlling parent is Babcock International Group Plc.
-Risks are managed at a group level in accordance with the risk management framework of Babcock International Group Plc.
-The principal risks and uncertainties of Babcock International Group Plc are discussed in its Annual Report for the year ended 31 March 2022.
+The Company's ultimate controlling parent is Babcock International Group PLC.
+Risks are managed at a group level in accordance with the risk management framework of Babcock International Group PLC.
+The principal risks and uncertainties of Babcock International Group PLC are discussed on pages 87 to 103 in its Annual Report for the year ended 31 March 2023.